Ronald Monroe lay in the bed, the bleep-bleep of machinery steady and repetitive.

 “Okay, Dad.”
 The voice bore a striking similarity to the former’s.
 Albeit, at a higher pitch.
 Female.
 Childlike.
 As much of a contradiction as it was, the voice was youthful.

 Death handed over the scythe to the little reaper.
 If he’d been able to, Ronny would have chuckled at the sight.
 Like a child who holds an oversized guitar.
 She used both hands to clutch it, whereas her father had waved it with an experienced one-handed grip.
-Death’s daughter wobbled a bit with it.
+Death’s daughter wobbled a bit.
 The non-pointy end hit the visitor’s chair in the corner.
 “Oh, sorry,” she said.
 More of a mumble.
 “Such a clutz.
 Dad, I don’t think I can—”

 “Don’t worry, sweetie.”
 That cold, stonelike voice grew warmer, softer.
 Rounder.
 “Keep going.
 You’ve got this.
 Just as we practised.”